Research Interests: Social Effects of Climate Change, Resilience and Adaptation, Environmental and Climate Change Migration, Inequality, Development

-Before graduate school, Brianna served in the US Peace Corps where she implemented health, nutrition, and English education programs in a rural town in Colombia.
-She has also worked with immigrant and migrant communities in North Carolina through research, the public school system, and non-profit organizations.
-She graduated with highest honors from UNC Chapel Hill, where she wrote her undergraduate thesis on the effects of deportation and immigration enforcement policy.
+Before graduate school, Bri served in the US Peace Corps where she implemented health, nutrition, and English education programs in rural Colombia.
+She has also worked extensively with immigrant and migrant communities in North Carolina through research, the public-school system, and non-profit organizations.

 BA, Public Policy and Romance Languages (Spanish), University of North Carolina at Chapel Hill